 Memphis tops No. 14 Houston 75-61

-MEMPHIS, Tenn.
-(AP) Tyler Harris scored 15 points and Landers Nolley and Lester Quinones added 11 each to lead Memphis to a 75-61 victory over No. 14 Houston on Sunday.
+MEMPHIS, Tenn. — Tyler Harris scored 15 points and Landers Nolley and Lester Quinones added 11 each to lead Memphis to a 75-61 victory over No. 14 Houston on Sunday.

 Kyler Edwards led Houston (26-5) with 19 points.

-The Tigers defeated Houston for the second time this season.
-Memphis (19-9) beat the Cougars 69-59 last month in Houston to snap the Cougars' 37-game home winning streak.
+The Tigers won for the 10th time in 11 games and defeated Houston for the second time this season.
+Memphis (19-9) beat the Cougars 69-59 last month in Houston to snap the Cougars’ 37-game home winning streak.

 The Tigers finished 13-5 in the American Athletic Conference.
 The 13 conference wins broke the single-season record for the Tigers, who won 12 in 2013-14.